Neomanex Logo

 AI-enabled video games, spam filters, most business applications.

-Self-hosted AI models fundamentally change the compliance equation.
-By keeping all processing within your infrastructure, you eliminate the structural compliance gaps inherent in cloud AI services.
+Self-hosted AI fundamentally changes the compliance equation.
+By keeping all processing within your infrastructure, you eliminate the structural gaps inherent in cloud AI services.

 Complete Data Sovereignty

 All data remains within your infrastructure.
 No cross-border transfer concerns.
-Complete control over data lifecycle.
 Simplified GDPR compliance.

 No Third-Party Risk

 No BAAs or DPAs needed with AI vendors.
 You control the entire processing chain.
-Direct compliance responsibility.
 Full audit capabilities.

 Complete Audit Trails

-Capture every interaction, decision, and output.
+Every interaction, decision, and output logged.
 Custom audit trail design.
 Evidence generation for any framework.
-Long-term retention under your control.

 Air-Gapped Deployment